jyscao/ventana.nvim/README.md

 # ventana.nvim

-Ventana.nvim provides 2 main commands: `VentanaTranspose` & `VentanaShift`, whose actions can be seen in the preview below.
+ventana.nvim provides 2 main commands: `VentanaTranspose` & `VentanaShift`, whose actions can be seen in the preview below.
 The active window and window sizes are preserved after the operations.

 #### `VentanaTranspose`